pramnora/Netlify/README.md

 ## Why use GitHub/Netlify?

-- GitHub, is used to store 'source code'
+- GitHub, is used to store 'static' source codes
+  (you will see only just plain text files)

-- Netlify, is used to deploy web sites/(so, you can witness seeing the source code in actual action, ie. view the web page 'output')
+- Netlify, is used to deploy web sites 'live'...;
+  so, that you can both 'view/interact' with that web site...;
+  simply, by typing in the site URL address into your web browser.

 Of course, you will need to sign up with both services in order to use them either alone/or else, in conjunction together.